Central Europe factory activity gains pace in November

 Purchasing managers' indexes for the Czech Republic and Poland beat forecasts and factory activity also accelerated in Hungary.

-"The (Czech) PMI improvement further into growth territory is a strong signal that the weak GDP number for the third quarter, probably has not marked a return into recession," said Vojtech Benda, chief economist at BHS Securities.
+"The (Czech) PMI improvement further into the growth territory is a strong signal that the weak GDP number for the third quarter (should it be confirmed), probably has not marked a return into recession," said Vojtech Benda, chief economist at BHS Securities.

-The Czech purchasing managers' index (PMI) jumped to 55.4 in November, its highest level since May 2011, from 54.5 in October and above a forecast of 54.7.
-Any PMI reading above 50 signals an expansion in activity.
+The Czech purchasing managers' index (PMI) jumped to 55.4, its highest level since May 2011, from 54.5 last month and above a forecast of 54.7.
+Any PMI readings above 50 points signal an expansion in activity.

-The Polish manufacturing PMI rose to 54.4 from 53.4 a month earlier, according to a survey by Markit and HSBC.
+The Polish manufacturing PMI rose to 54.4 from 53.4 a month ago, according to a survey by Markit and HSBC.

-Increased activity in Poland, which accounts for around 40 percent of the region's roughly 940 billion euro ($1.28 trillion) annual output, was driven by strong demand from both domestic and export markets, Markit said.
+Increased activity in Poland, which accounts for around 40 percent of the region's roughly 940 billion euro (780.91 billion pounds) annual output, was driven by strong demand from both domestic and export markets, Markit said.

-"Such a significant rise in the index bodes very well regarding the pace of economic growth in the fourth quarter," Piotr Bielski, senior economist at BZ WBK, said.
+"Such a significant rise in the index bodes very well regarding the pace of economic growth in the fourth quarter," Piotr Bielski, senior economist at BZ WBK, said regarding the Polish figures.

+"I believe it is still due to export sectors of the economy, but the revival in the domestic markets is getting increasingly important," he said.

 Poland's economy appeared to be running on all cylinders again in the third quarter with a long-awaited rise in domestic demand and investment helping growth accelerate to 0.6 percent over the previous quarter.